It could be Femoroacetabular impingement Syndrome (FAIS)

 osteoarthritis (OA) which can lead to further pain and disability.
 Current best care for patients with FAIS includes screening for functional impairments and treating them accordingly.
 Patients with FAIS can have reduced hip movement (which is associated with poorer outcomes), reduced hip strength, trunk control and balance.
 A physiotherapy directed program (lasting at least 3 months) can help address these impairments and increase your chances of returning back to your chosen activity or sport.
 In some cases, a surgical opinion may be relevant to manage FAIS depending on the individual.

-If you are an active individual who is experiencing hip pain, our physiotherapists will be able to discuss your problem, and determine the potential cause for your hip pain.
+If you are an active individual who is experiencing hip pain, our physiotherapists in North Adelaide will be able to discuss your problem, and determine the potential cause for your hip pain.
 They will help develop a plan to address your physical impairments and aid your in your return to sport.

 Written by Luke Chetcuti